OpenBankingUK/knowledge-base-pub/standards/Functional FAQ/CompanyName.md

 Client Name is the Trading Name or the name of a brand or product owned by the Company.
 The TPP must capture the Trading Name if it is different from the registered legal entity name.
 If the TPP is trading in the same name as the company name then the Client Name must be the same as the company name.

 ### **What must be captured in ‘On Behalf of’ field while defining a Software Statement?**
 ‘On Behalf of’ field is the agent name (Trading Name of the Agent Company) acting on behalf of the TPP.
 This field should only be used if there is an agent acting on behalf of the TPP and therefore is not mandatory.
+If no agent is involved, this field should be left blank.

 ### **Which name must TPPs display to the PSU?**
 TPPs must display the company’s trading name/brand name (i.e. the Client Name) to the PSU during the setup and revocation of consent.